Marco Chiesa

-Marco Chiesa (born 10 October 1974) is a Swiss politician who has presided over the Swiss People's Party (SVP/UDC) since 2020.
+Marco Chiesa (born 10 October 1974) is a Swiss politician who presided over the Swiss People's Party (SVP/UDC) from 2020 to 2024.
 He served as a member of the Grand Council of Ticino from 2007 to 2015 and National Council from 2015 to 2019.
 Chiesa has been a member of the Council of States since 2019.

 Biography

 Chiesa was born in Lugano in 1974.
 His father was a street maintenance worker and he grew up in the Molino Nuovo section of the city.
 He graduated from the University of Fribourg with a degree in business administration.